 A celebrated academic leader, Dr. Farish joined Roger Williams following a 13-year post as president of Rowan University in Glassboro, N.J., where he transformed the respected regional institution into a world-class university known for its innovative academic programs.
 At Rowan, Dr. Farish was responsible for the physical expansion of the campus, including the construction of new academic facilities for science, medicine, teacher education and technology research; almost 2,000 additional student residence beds to accommodate rapidly expanding enrollment; and a 26-acre downtown redevelopment project to connect the borough of Glassboro with the University.

 Throughout his career in higher education, Dr. Farish has demonstrated tremendous commitment to teaching and learning, always considering himself a member of the faculty who also provides administrative leadership.
-During his tenure at Rowan, Dr. Farish elevated the institution from second tier to top tier, where it is ranked third among public master's level universities in the North by U.S. News & World Report.
+During his tenure at Rowan, Dr. Farish elevated the institution from second tier to top tier, where it was ranked third among public master's level universities in the North by U.S. News & World Report.
 He also created incentive programs to enhance student-faculty interaction and established a plan to bring an additional 50 tenure-track faculty members to the university.

 Prior to assuming presidency of Rowan University in 1998, Dr. Farish held academic and administrative positions at Sonoma State University, the University of Rhode Island and the University of Missouri.
 His commitment to shared governance has earned him a reputation as a collaborative and inspirational leader dedicated to preparing students for life in a just society, and to turning challenges into opportunities.
 A sought-after voice in higher education, Dr. Farish served as one of 20 sitting presidents and chancellors at a July 2010 Presidential Roundtable organized in Washington, D.C., by the National Center for Public Policy and Higher Education to discuss the future of higher education in the U.S.